itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 	* The use case resumes at basic flow step 2.

 ## 7. User Stories
-Write two user stories for each member of the group.
-They can be related to the same features described in the use cases or to different ones.
-Adopt the following format: "As a
-<ROLE>, I want <SOMETHING> so that <GOAL>."
-Establish a priority level for each user story and estimate how many hours each one will demand using the planning poker approach.

 1. As a user, I want to be able to browse items so that I can choose which trackable item best suits my needs.
 (Priority high, 5hrs)
 2. As a user, I want to be able to choose between recieving notifications via email, text message, or both, so that the notification(s) will be as convienient as possible.
 (Priority medium, 15hrs)
 3. As a user, I want to ensure that the restock notifications are accurate and fast so that I don't miss out on popular sold out items.
 (Priority high, 5hrs)